MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ![Flow Capacity Assignment](media/capacity-utilization/flow-capacity-assignment.png)

-## Using hosted process capacity as process capacity
+## Using Hosted Process capacity as process capacity

-The hosted process capacity can be used as process capacity to enable standard machines to run desktop flows in unattended mode.
-In an environment with hosted process capacity, this hosted process capability enables the creation of overage process capacity allocation to machines and/or cloud flows.
+The Hosted Process capacity can be used as process capacity to enable standard machines to run desktop flows in unattended mode.
+In an environment with Hosted Process capacity, this Hosted Process capability enables the creation of overage process capacity allocation to machines and/or cloud flows.
 These in-overage machine or cloud flows operate as efficiently as any other process, without any performance issues.
 This mechanism is temporary and will be replaced by a more explicit behavior.

 ## See also